fzeeshan/anychart-simple-php-sample/README.md

 Bash: `mysql -u user -p anychart_sample < dump.sql`

+You can change mysql connection settings in `public/data/Data.php` class constructor.

 ## Running on server
 Copy `public` folder to your server and open folder in browser.